Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-III/07-Classic-Chatbots/2-regex-rule-based-chatbots/1-intro-to-regex.md

 ### How does it work?

 Regex works by using a sequence of characters that defines a search pattern.
 When applied to a string, the regex engine reads the pattern and scans through the text to find matches.
 Each symbol or character in a regex pattern has a specific meaning—some match literal characters, while others serve as wildcards, quantifiers, or groups.
 The engine can perform a variety of tasks such as searching, replacing, splitting, or extracting substrings.
-Regular expressions are evaluated using a state machine under the hood, moving through a text one character at a time based on the defined rules until a match is found or the search ends.
+Regex engines operate using state-based pattern matching, scanning text sequentially and transitioning between states until a match succeeds or fails, moving through a text one character at a time based on the defined rules until a match is found or the search ends.

 ## Applying Regex